Visualize stream layers

 For example, consider an analytic that creates an output layer using the Stream Layer output and captures vehicle location observations from connected cars.
 The resulting stream layer would stream real-time data while the real-time analytic is running.
 The stream layer allows dynamic feature visualization options to render stream data with various shapes, fills, outlines, and rotation options.
 Alternatively, you can symbolize each feature with a summary statistic on an attribute field in the data to represent the nature of features.

-Using the stream layer editing interface, you can explore feature styles settings.
+Using the stream layer editing interface, you can explore feature style settings.
 Once you're satisfied with the settings, you can save the settings so that any user who consumes the stream layer can see the selected feature symbology.

 Edit stream layer